shinnandesu/EmoConv/README.md

 ```
 === Available Microphones: ===
 # 0 - Built-in Microphone
+# 1 - Earbud
 ========================================
 1 / 2: Checking Microphones...
 ========================================
 Select microphone [0]:
 ```
+Start recording for 5 seconds when you press the ENTER key
 ```
 Please push the ENTER KEY to start recording!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~